 By 2007 Andrew had already made his first radio appearance, on BBC Radio nan Gàidheal, but it was not until the following year that he penned his most popular song to date, “Free Spirit”, written in response to the growing obsession with celebrities and their lives in Britain.
 By the time Andrew travelled to Stornoway to play in the famous pub sessions at the 2008 Hebridean Celtic Festival, complete strangers were approaching him to say they recognised Free Spirit from the internet.
-By now, Andrew had decided to embrace social media sites such as Myspace, YouTube and Facebook to help spread the word about his music.
-To date, Free Spirit has had more than 400 hits on YouTube alone, while his website has had over 10,000 views.

 Later that summer Andrew’s growing following saw him secure a slot playing at the official pre-gig party for Runrig fans organised before the band’s sell-out concert at Edinburgh Castle.
 In 2009 Andrew performed at a host of venues and events across Britain.

-But his next big break came early in 2010 when he was approached by Paul Eastham, frontman of English Celtic rockers Coast, who had discovered Andrew’s music online, and asked to support them on their first ever Scottish tour.
-The same year saw him secure the first of several appearances on Glasgow’s Celtic Music Radio station as well as securing airplay on the likes of Real Radio, Heartland FM and Isles FM.
+But his next big break came early in 2010 when he was approached by Paul Eastham, frontman of celtic rockers Coast, who had discovered Andrew’s music online, and asked to support them on their first ever Scottish tour.
+The same year saw him secure the first of several appearances on Glasgow’s Celtic Music Radio as well as securing airplay on the likes of Real Radio, Heartland FM and Isles FM.